×

 If you have not spent a lot of time in Kato Paphos, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kato Paphos depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in the area for an extended period and have the financial means, buying a home could be a good investment, as property values in Kato Paphos have been steadily increasing.
 Owning a home also provides stability and the opportunity to build equity.
 On the other hand, if you are unsure about your long-term plans or prefer flexibility, renting might be a better option.
 Renting a home in Kato Paphos allows you to explore different neighborhoods and types of properties without the commitment of a mortgage.
 Additionally, renting can be more affordable in the short term, as you won't have to worry about property taxes, maintenance costs, or a large down payment.
 Ultimately, the choice between buying and renting a home in Kato Paphos depends on your individual needs and preferences.
-It's essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," replied a member in Kato Paphos.
+It's essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," remarked one expat in Kato Paphos, Cyprus.

 What should I pack when moving to Kato Paphos?